 Norbiton: Ideal City is sparing of infrastructure.
 We are all soft parts, so to speak.
 However, I think this fantasy of the preserved city (or country, or world) is a fallacy.
 You would not know how to occupy a city that had been stripped of its mechanisms and its relations, nor how to inhabit it.
 You would drink from the holy vessels, sleep in the tube trains, piss in the stair wells.
 The city would look like a city but would not be a city.

-Francisco de Salazar, present in the city during the first weeks of the sack of Rome, ticks off the usual horrors—dead horses and pools of blood around the altar in St. Peters, massacre of the innocents in the foundling hospital, graves opened in search of treasure, the Papal Palace used as a stable (not so much atrocious as resourceful) and so on.
+Francisco de Salazar, present during the first weeks of the 1527 sack of Rome, ticks off the usual horrors—dead horses and pools of blood around the altar in St. Peters, massacre of the innocents in the foundling hospital, graves opened in search of treasure, the Papal Palace used as a stable (not so much atrocious as resourceful) and so on.

 But he also notes that "Mass is nowhere said; not a bell or a clock has sounded since the imperialists entered Rome, and indeed no one heeds such things."

 The city is transformed for its inhabitants, not only because it is now a place of horror; but also because the usual routines of city life no longer pertain.
 It is a city denatured.
 No one goes to work, no one sits in a cafe, there is no set time for anything, there are no reliable sources of anything.
 In the wake of a sack and perhaps during it also, people are robbed not just of life but of purpose; they lie on sofas, drop nuts down the back of the cushions, muse on their lot.